totemstech/neuraln/README.md

 Instantiate a new network with the following parameters:
 - `layers` is an array representing the layers of the network
 - `momentum` is a number between 0 and 1.
-This parameter is optional and default to `0.3`
+This parameter is optional and defaults to `0.3`
 - `learning_rate` is a number.
-This parameter is optional and default to `0.1`
+This parameter is optional and defaults to `0.1`
 - `bias` is a number.
-This parameter is optional and default to `-1`
+This parameter is optional and defaults to `-1`

 Or